radiantlogic-v8/documentation-new/documentation/architect-guide/virtual-view-design.md

 - Target Filter: You can add an LDAP filter condition on the target resource (location) to protect.
 - Target Attributes: The rule can indicate “equal to” (=) or “not equal to (!=).
 Select the desired condition in the drop-down list.
 - Operations: Read, Search, Add, Delete, Compare, Write, Self Write, Proxy, Move (current DN), Move (future DN)
-- Apply To: Who the access permission is applying to: specific IP addresses, public, all authenticated users, self, parent, users, groups, or users associated in a specific tree/branch.
+- Apply To: Who the access permission is applying to: public, all authenticated users, self, parent, users, groups, or users associated in a specific tree/branch.

 ### SSL, TLS, and Mutual Authentication